jundalisay/sp/content/en/material/age-universe.md

 Physics is unable to process invisible things like spirit and mind, calling them pseudo-science.
 This forces them to simplilstic theories that are based on effect instead of cause:

 - The universe needing to have a starting day is an idea from the Bible, proposed by the priest Lemaitre as the

+In this first phase of the expansion of space, starting asymptotically with a radius practically zero, we have particles of enormous velocities (as a result of recoil at the time of the emission of rays) which are immersed in radiation

 The expansion of space coming from matter is an Einstein hack of Newton's matter-based gravity.